Guide to some of the major resorts of the Algarve

 Day out: A cruise on the River Guadiana (Transguadiana River Cruise) - coach trips available from many of the hotels

 Monte Gordo is the closest large resort to the Spanish border, being around a 10 minute drive.
-The resort attracts a large number of winter visitors from northern Europe, which means you can stay here at any time of year and find plenty to do.
+The resort attracts many winter visitors from northern Europe, which means you can stay here at any time of year and find plenty to do.
 Speaking a little German may be an advantage if you want to mix with the other clientele.

 Quinta do Logo / Vale do Lobo